seppmail/SEPPmail365cloud/README.md

 # Also simpler with automatic creation of filename with timestamp
 New-SC365ExOReport -FilePath ~/Desktop

-# Of define the filename manually
-New-SC365ExoReport -FilePath /Users/you/Desktop/MyExoReport.html

-# If you want to specify a literal path use:
+# Find out more options with integrated HELP
-New-SC365ExOReport -Literalpath c:\temp\myexoreport.html
+Get-Help New-SC365ExOReport
 ```

 The report will give you valued information about existing connectors, rules and other mailflow-related information.
-Keep this report stored for later investigation by support or as a documentation of a certain state.
+Keep this report stored for later investigation by support or as a documentation of the current state.

 ### Clean up before installing

-If your Exchange Online environment was originally integrated with a SEPPmail Appliance, you need to **remove the existing SEPPmail365 connectors and rules** before integrating into SEPPmail.cloud.
+If your ExO environment was originally integrated with a SEPPmail-Appliance, you need to **remove the existing SEPPmail365 connectors and rules** before integrating into SEPPmail.cloud.

-To do this use our OTHER PS-Module **SEPPmail365** or the Office admin Portal.
+To do this, use our OTHER PS-Module **SEPPmail365** or the Office admin Portal.
 Find info on [Remove SEPPmail connectors and rules here.](https://github.com/seppmail/SEPPmail365#cleanup-environment)

 >Note: *If you do not remove existing __[SEPPmail]__ rules and connectors, the mailflow will be a **mess** and the **integration will not work**.*